46 Secrets Your Pharmacist Isn’t Telling You

 Consider paying with cash

 Even if you have insurance, always ask me whether your prescription will cost less if you pay with cash.
 Sometimes the cash price is less than your insurance co-pay.
-Check out these other benefits of paying with cash.

 Try an independent drug store